riak/riak.github.io/docs/using/reference/logging.md

 ---
 title: "Logging Reference"
 id: managing_ref_logging
+slug: logging
+sidebar_position: 0
 ---

-[cluster ops log]: /riak/kv/2.2.3/using/cluster-operations/logging
+[cluster ops log]: /docs/using/cluster-operations/logging

 Logging in Riak KV is handled by a Basho-produced logging framework for [Erlang](http://www.erlang.org) called [lager](https://github.com/basho/lager).

 lager provides a number of configuration options that you can use to fine-tune your Riak cluster's logging output.
-A compact listing of parameters can be found in our [configuration files](/riak/kv/2.2.3/configuring/reference/#logging) documentation.
+A compact listing of parameters can be found in our [configuration files](/docs/configuring/reference/#logging) documentation.
 A more thorough explanation of these options can be found in this document.

 ## Log Directory